 Charter in Corfu: What to Expect

-A yacht charter in Corfu offers an experience distinct from anything found in the Aegean.
-The Ionian Sea is characteristically calmer, its winds more predictable, and its palette — a deep, saturated green meeting crystalline turquoise — unlike anywhere else in Greece.
-Corfu itself is the archipelago's jewel: sophisticated without being overcrowded, historic without feeling fossilised.
-Expect well-maintained marinas, excellent provisioning, and a coastline long enough to absorb even a full fortnight afloat without repetition.
-The island's northern tip, separated from Albania by just a few nautical miles of channel, delivers some of the most dramatic sailing scenery in the entire Ionian.
+A Corfu charter is a different experience from the Aegean.
+The Ionian Sea is calmer and its winds more predictable, the palette a deep green meeting clear turquoise.
+Corfu is the archipelago's main island: sophisticated without being overcrowded, historic without feeling preserved-in-aspic.
+Expect well-maintained marinas, good provisioning, and a coastline long enough to absorb a full fortnight afloat without repetition.
+The northern tip, separated from Albania by a few nautical miles of channel, holds some of the most dramatic sailing scenery in the Ionian.

 Anchorages & Highlights

-The west coast demands your first attention.
-Paleokastritsa Bay, with its monastery-crowned headland and series of interlocking coves, is best appreciated at anchor in the early morning before the day visitors arrive.
-Further north, the pale sands of Agios Georgios Pagon back a wide, sheltered bay suited to overnight stays in settled conditions.
-On the north-east shore, the twin bays of Kalami and Kouloura — the latter a near-perfect horseshoe harbour — offer mooring directly beneath the villa where Lawrence Durrell wrote Prospero's Cell.
-Rounding the southern tip, Lefkimmi and the lagoon of Korission provide a quieter, less-charted alternative for those who prefer solitude over scenery.
-The old Venetian port of Corfu Town itself — a UNESCO World Heritage Site — warrants at least one night on the town quay, with Old Fortress floodlit above your stern.
+The west coast comes first.
+Paleokastritsa Bay, with its monastery-crowned headland and interlocking coves, is best at anchor in the early morning before the day visitors arrive.
+Further north, the pale sands of Agios Georgios Pagon back a wide, sheltered bay for overnight stays in settled conditions.
+On the northeast shore, the twin bays of Kalami and Kouloura — the latter a near-perfect horseshoe harbour — moor you directly beneath the villa where Lawrence Durrell wrote Prospero's Cell.
+Rounding the southern tip, Lefkimmi and the lagoon of Korission are a quieter, less-charted alternative.
+The old Venetian port of Corfu Town — a UNESCO World Heritage Site — is worth at least one night on the town quay, with the Old Fortress floodlit above your stern.

-For those extending their charter beyond Corfu, the Diapontian Islands — Othoni, Erikoussa, and Mathraki — lie just twelve nautical miles to the north-west and remain among the least-visited anchorages in the Ionian.
-Othoni in particular, with its deep-water bay at Ammos, rewards those willing to make the crossing.
+For charters extending beyond Corfu, the Diapontian Islands — Othoni, Erikoussa, and Mathraki — lie twelve nautical miles to the northwest and remain among the least-visited anchorages in the Ionian.
+Othoni, with its deep-water bay at Ammos, repays the crossing.

 Best Time to Charter in Corfu

-May through October defines the Corfu charter season, but the months of June and September represent the clearest sweet spot: sea temperatures are warm, the Maestro wind — the Ionian's reliable north-westerly — blows at comfortable force three to four, and the island has not yet reached its summer capacity.
-July and August bring guaranteed sunshine and livelier atmosphere in the marinas and harbours, though charterers seeking privacy will need to anchor early and plan passages for early morning.
-At Aris Drivas Yachting, our routing recommendations are shaped by five decades of operational knowledge in precisely these waters, ensuring your itinerary works with the conditions rather than against them.
+May through October is the Corfu charter season, with June and September the clearest sweet spot: warm sea, the Maestro — the Ionian's reliable north-westerly — at a comfortable Force 3–4, and the island short of its summer capacity.
+July and August bring reliable sunshine and a livelier harbour atmosphere, though guests seeking privacy anchor early and plan passages for the morning.
+Aris Drivas Yachting routes Corfu itineraries on five decades of operational knowledge of these waters, so the plan works with the conditions rather than against them.

 Getting There

-Corfu International Airport (CFU) receives direct flights from London, Amsterdam, Vienna, and numerous other European cities throughout the charter season, making crew logistics straightforward.
-The main marina at Gouvia, three nautical miles north of Corfu Town, serves as the most practical base for charter departures, offering full facilities including fuel, water, and provisioning.
-For those arriving by sea from Italy, the Brindisi–Corfu crossing is a well-established ferry route.
-Whichever route you take, your vessel will be prepared, briefed, and ready.
+Corfu International Airport (CFU) takes direct flights from London, Amsterdam, Vienna, and other European cities through the season, so crew logistics are straightforward.
+The main marina at Gouvia, three nautical miles north of Corfu Town, is the most practical base for departures — full facilities including fuel, water, and provisioning.
+For those arriving by sea from Italy, the Brindisi–Corfu ferry is well established.
+Contact our charter team to discuss vessel selection, crew, provisioning, and itinerary.

 - Anchor overnight in the horseshoe harbour of Kouloura on the north-east coast, one of the Ionian's most intimate mooring spots